-Throughout TigerChef.com you will notice many terms that we use to describe products and services.
-Some of these terms are industry-specific and some are manufacturer-specific and some are used exclusively by TigerChef.
-Here is a list of the terms used on our site, as well as their definitions.
+Throughout TigerChef you'll become familiar with many terms we use to describe products and services.
+Some of these terms are industry-specific and some are manufacturer-specific.
+And some TigerChef uses itself.
+Here's insight to terms used on our site, as well as their definitions.

 Where appropriate, terms used on products will be hyperlinked to pop-up windows.